Western Perspective III

 O HOLY NIGHT – NATIVITY WINDOW (Joyful Mystery; Memorial Chapel): Mary, the baby Jesus and Joseph embrace under the Star of the Nativity.

 IF IT BE THY WILL – AGONY IN THE GARDEN (Sorrowful Mystery; Memorial Chapel): Christ prays for guidance and puts his faith in his Father in Heaven as the Crucifixion nears.

 ASCENSION WINDOW (Glorious Mystery; Memorial Chapel): Christ rises to Heaven.
 Delicate opal glass adds an ethereal, spiritual quality to the figure.

 HE HAS RISEN! – RESURRECTION WINDOW (Glorious Mystery; Choir): With the stone rolled way, the Angel proclaims Christ’s Resurrection to the world on Easter morning.

 Wow!
 You are not only a wonderful artist, but you are a good communicator!
 You have the Holy Spirit who is there constantly giving you new inspiration.
 It was indeed a joy to be with you and the community of St. Joseph’s Church in Stanton to ask God’s divine blessing upon your precious artwork.
 Yes, it was a community project, and God selected the right master to make this project turn out so well.
 God’s peace.
 Your brother in Christ and Mary,

 Most Rev. Michael D. Pfeifer, OMI; Bishop of San Angelo

-Materials: German and French mouthblown glass, dichroic glass, prisms, lead and solder.
+Materials: German, Polish & French mouthblown glass, dichroic glass, prisms, lead and solder.